Frequently Asked Questions

 There are plenty of mats you can use that are designed for this.
 Or you can lie your baby on a change mat.
 Or if you have an old picnic blanket that could do the trick too.
 You just need something that has a comfortable side, i.e. fleece or towel and a plastic side (to protect your floors from pee) and is easily washable.

-To avoid having to wash the mat everytime, we often placed a prefold under baby's bum to soak up any messes that might be made and it would give the mat either a few more hours or another day's run.
+To avoid having to wash the mat everytime, place a prefold under baby's bum to soak up any messes that might be made.

 If you have a boy, I recommend something over the top of his penis too.
 They can get quite a range if left unchecked.